karttur/git-vcs/_posts/2020/2020-02-20-git-github.markdown

 ### Local repo settings

 The post on [Local git control](../git-local-use) explains how to [Check and setup user name](../git-local-use).
 For the cloned repo ("my-first-repo") you can setup a local user and email that matches the SSH key.
-As I created this repo as a trial, I need to set my user and emial.
+As I created this repo as a trial, I need to set my user and email.
 First <span class='terminalapp'>cd</span> to the clone of the repo, and then set user and email:

-<span class='terminal'>$ cd my-first-repo<br>$ git config --local user.name thomasgumbricht<br>$ git config --local user.email thomas.karttur@gmail.com</span>
+<span class='terminal'>$ cd my-first-repo<br>$ git config \-\-local user.name thomasgumbricht<br>$ git config \-\-local user.email thomas.karttur@gmail.com</span>

 ### git remotes